YuvalDahari/ClassifierVectors/README.md

 ### Genral Explanation

 ClassifierVectors is a project with which we implements a server and a client.
-The server managing the data base it got from the command line and the client is sending vectors to classification.
-The calssification happens according to distance matric and some k we get form the command line as well.
+The server handling a lot of clients via threads - he send them a menu that they can choose from an option and it will be done threw client-server communication in a thread. we will explain each option in this readme.
-In this 'read_me' we will explain about each part in the program, how we implemented it and some restrictions we dicide the program will have.
+In this 'read_me' we will explain about each part in the program, how we implemented it and some restrictions we decide the program will have.

 ### Distance Matrics